gunharth/120-years-of-Olympic-history/tarql/README.md

 Construct austrian athletes into turtle from the full olympics csv file.

-Commands are relative to the root of this repository - the tarql command path depends on where you got it installed on your system.
+Below commands are relative to the root of this repository - ammend the path to tarql depending on your setup.

-First tests:
-olympics csv file: olympics.csv
-tarql file: transform_athletes.sparql
-result: Athletes.ttl

 command:
 To save to an output file use the following command:
 ./../tarql/bin/tarql tarql/transform_athletes.sparql > tarql/Athletes.ttl

-For testing limit the results in the sparql file with LIMIT
+For testing limit the results in the sparql file with the LIMIT clause at the bottom.

 Validate the result with http://ttl.summerofcode.be/